Promote76/Sovran_Wealth_Fund/replit.md

 # AXIOM: The Foundation of Sovereign Wealth

 ## Overview
-AXIOM is a decentralized finance (DeFi) platform built on multiple blockchain networks (BSC, Polygon) that integrates token management, Proof of Contribution (PoC) staking, liquidity provision, NFT integration, and transparent governance.
-Its purpose is to create a lawful digital economy where value is derived from participation and contribution, embodying the principle that "wealth is energy in circulation."
-The project aims to fuse ancient wisdom with modern cryptography, establishing a self-correcting network where integrity creates value, reflecting natural law.
+AXIOM is a decentralized finance (DeFi) platform on BSC and Polygon, integrating token management, Proof of Contribution (PoC) staking, liquidity provision, NFT integration, and transparent governance.
+Its purpose is to establish a lawful digital economy where value is derived from participation and contribution, aiming to fuse ancient wisdom with modern cryptography to create a self-correcting network.
+AXIOM also features the KeyGrow Rent-to-Own program, allocating 20% of platform revenue to help renters achieve homeownership.

 ## User Preferences
 Preferred communication style: Simple, everyday language.